How long do you spend in the kitchen each day preparing food AND cleaning up after meals?

 - Either way, your meal plan and your grocery store ad or “circular” as we called it in my childhood, should live together.
 So they should be married.

 If you don’t shop much from the grocery store, there are plenty of other ways to keep budget in mind while you shop, so be sure to keep your supply in mind as you plan – do you need to eat seasonally, use your bulk stores, or plan a certain meat once a week because you bought a portion of a cow?
+You could apply this principle by being sure to refer to your freezer list or bulk pantry storage each time you meal plan as well.

-I do buy bulk foods, portions of cows and pigs and eat seasonally, but I also hit the regular grocery store – just not all that often.
+I buy bulk foods, portions of cows and pigs and eat seasonally, but I also hit the regular grocery store – just not all that often.

 We Americans spend the least amount of time cooking out of 34 countries surveyed.
 The French actually spend about 30 minutes a day just shopping for their food!